cardano-opensource/F7-OpenSource/CONTRIBUTING.md

 To all the projects, we ask to

 - Join our meetings to meet the Challenge Team.
 Once a month, we're having two meetings.
 We suggest you to join at least one of the two.
-- provide a markdown description of your project under the folder [a link](funded/).
-For the description you can use [funded/_example-project-readme.md] as an example.
+- provide a markdown description of your project under the folder [F7-OpenSource/funded/](funded/).
+For the description you can use [funded/_example-project-readme.md](_example-project-readme.md) as an example.
 Such document will be your visit card to present the project to the cardano community who voted for you.

 ## F7 OSDE Challenge Team Members